Everyone’s trying to make

 For example, when you Google “Betterment review,” brands with high domain ratings like Nerd Wallet, Forbes, and Investopedia hold the top-ranking spots in the personal finance niche.

-But, in the snowboarding niche, you see lower-ranked sites when you Google renowned brand “Burton Hometown Hero” review.
+But, in the snowboarding niche, you see lower-ranked sites when you Google the renowned brand “Burton Hometown Hero” review.

 So, you may find quicker success writing about snowboards.